KMI-KPZ/Semper-KI-Backend/CodeStyle.md

   - `postgres`: Contains the database(s) for the postgres container
   - `redis`: Contains snapshots of redis

-The `code_General` folder is the main application with mostly generic code usable by all (future) web-apps. `code_SemperKI` contains all code specific for our purpose including the `code_services` with code that is specific to certain services used in the Semper KI like Additive Manufacturing and so on.
+The `Generic_Backend/code_General` folder is the main application with mostly generic code usable by all (future) web-apps. `code_SemperKI` contains all code specific for our purpose including the `code_services` with code that is specific to certain services used in the Semper KI like Additive Manufacturing and so on.

 ## File structure
 Every file should start with a header like this: